ted-tanner/entries-backend/Readme.md

 * Create notification for budget invitations accepted
 * If budget invitation retracted, delete notification
 * Document notification types

+- Maybe make invites/requests separate from regular notifications (like a separate section of the notifications view on the client).
+Then, pull notifications but also pull invites.

 *By 9/16*